Business Operating Grants

 Use of Funds

-The approved use of funds includes equipment and/or technology, leasehold improvements, and other fixed costs, including costs associated with supply chain disruption, increased employee travel time/mileage expenses, increased vendor costs, loss of income, or additional marketing expenses.
+The approved use of funds includes equipment and/or technology, leasehold improvements, and other fixed costs, including costs associated with supply chain disruption, increased employee travel time/mileage expenses, increased vendor costs, loss of income, and additional marketing expenses.

 Compliance